-Goal and Action #(s) Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Goal 1, Action 3 Goal 1, Action 4 While we have seen some success with our current initiatives on attendance and culture, it is critical that we maintain this as an area of focus to help all of our students succeed.
-For absenteeism, ELs actually saw their rate increase, while the schoolwide rate decreased.
-Similarly, while the absenteeism rate for low-income students matched the schoolwide rate, it was the result of a slightly slower rate of increase.
-Similarly, our English Learners on the school climate survey expressed an equivalent sense of safety (71%) and an even higher level of appreciation for their sense of connectedness (77.5%) at school than the schoolwide rate, emphasizing the benefit and importance of our school culture investments for this student population.
-2024 Dashboard Growth in this area has continued, demonstrating the effectiveness of these efforts.
-Chronic Absenteeism remains above the state average both schoolwide and for EL and SED students, making this an ongoing area of commitment.
+Goal and Action #(s) Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Goal 1, Action 3 2023 Dashboard While we have seen some success with our current initiatives on attendance and culture, it is critical that we maintain this as an area of focus to help all of our students succeed.
+For absenteeism, the rate for ELs exceeded the schoolwide rate by 3%, a 7% improvement from the prior year.
+Similarly, while the absenteeism rate for low-income students closely matched the schoolwide rate, it was the result of a slightly faster rate of improvement.
+Similarly, our English Learners on the school climate survey expressed a slightly lower sense of safety (82%) and an equivalent sense of connectedness at school (83%) compared to the schoolwide rate, emphasizing the importance of our school culture investments for this student population, as well as the student body as a whole.
+2024 Dashboard While suspension rates remained low, the lack of progress in absenteeism and attendance, paired with the decline in student climate survey results, continue to demonstrate the need for strategic efforts in this area.
 We will monitor chronic absenteeism rates for low-income students, English Learners, and foster youth as well as schoolwide.
 We will also continue to monitor suspension and expulsion rates (currently 0% across all subgroups).
 Additionally, we will monitor school climate survey data for both sense of safety and school belonging for English Learners and foster youth, as well as schoolwide.
 (We do not collect income data as part of the climate survey).